Storytelling for Onboarding

 Our work with Measure for Justice serves as an example of how one mentor’s stories were used to train a cohort of new hires.

 Key Benefits of Storytelling in the Onboarding Process

 • put knowledge-seekers (listeners) in a reciprocal dialogue with knowledge-originators (storytellers)

 • discover useful connections between seemingly unrelated knowledge assets

-• replace costly and time consuming knowledge-sharing workshops
+• replace costly and time-consuming workshops and reduce travel expenses

 • transform data-heavy presentations into relatable, memorable story content